-The publication of this notice opens a period for public comment on the proposed Amended Consent Decree and the proposed Amended Stipulation, Settlement Agreement and Order.
-Comments should be addressed to the Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States v. the Atlas-Lederer Company, et al., D.J.
+The publication of this notice opens a period for public comment on the proposed Amended Consent Decree.
+Comments should be addressed to the Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States, et al. v.
+Reilly Tar & Chem.
+Corp., et al., D.J.
 Ref.
-90-11-3-279B and United States v.
-Larry Katz, et al., D.J.
-Ref.
-90-11-3-279/4.
+No. 90-7-1-21/2.
 All comments must be submitted no later than thirty (30) days after the publication date of this notice.
 Comments may be submitted either by email or by mail:

-Please enclose a check or money order for $10.00 (25 cents per page reproduction cost) payable to the United States Treasury.
+Please enclose a check or money order for $29.50 (25 cents per page reproduction cost) payable to the United States Treasury.
+For a paper copy without the exhibits and signature pages, the cost is $10.75.

-Assistant Chief, Environmental Enforcement Section, Environment and Natural Resources Division.
+Acting Assistant Section Chief, Environmental Enforcement Section, Environment and Natural Resources Division.

 BILLING CODE 4410-15-P